Evidence-based. Community-built.

 Principal transitions don't directly break IEP delivery — the AP and SPED coordinator carry that work.
 What breaks is the administrative infrastructure around them: class placement timelines, SPED staffing decisions, and the calendar sequencing that determines whether teachers have days or hours to prepare for their highest-need students.

-• A November 2025 Virginia General Assembly report confirms special education teacher vacancies have grown nearly 20% statewide since 2022.[5]
+- A November 2025 Virginia General Assembly report confirms that despite a statewide reduction in overall teacher vacancies, special education vacancies specifically rose from 654 to 784 — a 20% increase — since 2022.[5]

 The gap.
 Students with IEPs are best served when their teachers have maximum lead time — weeks, not days — to read the plan, meet with the SPED coordinator, and prepare the environment.
 That requires students with IEPs to be placed in classrooms before general population placement runs.
 This is a calendar and policy decision, not a legal one.
 The board can require it.
 ACPS does not.